Skedulo/tech-test-frontend/src/question-one/INSTRUCTIONS.md

 - The name of the Contact assigned to the job

 Note: We have provided a `service` prop to the component that is defined in /src/service/DataService.js.
 It has access to a graphql client and a http request library.
 If you wish to fetch data from the server we suggest you do it from there.

+### What we're looking for

+The goal of Question 1 is to see how our candidates think through form submissions and what scenarios that a user will likely encounter, and how to ensure future maintainability of their solution.
+An example to show future maintainability would be to include some unit tests validating the scenarios that a user is likely to encounter.